ttscoff/hookapp/README.md

 You can open a hooked file or URL by running `hook select file1.md`.
 This will display a menu of all the hooks on `file1.md`, and entering the number of a selection will open that file in its default application.

-You can also open a file in the Hook GUI using `hook open file1.md`.
+You can also open a file in the Hookmark GUI using `hook open file1.md`.

 ### Searching hooks